-1 What are the main statutes and regulations relating to employment?
+What are the main statutes and regulations relating to employment?

 The main statutes relating to employment are the Employment Rights Act 1996, the Trade Union and Labour Relations (Consolidation) Act 1992 and the Equality Act 2010.
-There are also a number of other employment laws and regulations in the United Kingdom.
-Although employment law in Scotland and Northern Ireland is very similar to that which applies in England and Wales, there are some differences, particularly in Northern Ireland with regard to discrimination law.
+There are also several other employment laws and regulations in the United Kingdom.
+Although employment law in Scotland and Northern Ireland is very similar to that which applies in England and Wales, there are some differences, particularly in Northern Ireland concerning discrimination law.